Rapid Response Network

 Therefore, there was a need to create a Rapid Response Network for resource managers and shellfish industry members to prepare and stay uniformly informed about potential upcoming climate-induced shellfish mortality events.
 This also includes creating a Rapid Response Plan that aims to develop standardized sampling recommendations that can be used to both: (1) monitor non-harvest beaches to obtain baseline data; and (2) detect changes to shellfish communities over time due to climate-driven events.

-Rapid Response Plan: Coming soon!
+Rapid Response Plan: Coming Fall 2025

 Suggested priority species for surveys: